Falsen School

-Falsen School in Verendrye, North Dakota is all that is left of the town that once stood.
+We visited Falsen School in Verendrye, North Dakota in 2010 and discovered it was all that was all left of the town that once stood here.
 Just a lonely, crumbling facade of the school remains.
-It is on clearly posted private land.
+It was on clearly posted private land, so we weren’t able to get closer on this visit.

 Amazing picture!
 Just think of all the things that went on in that school over the years, and all that’s left is the facade.